-Knowing that you may pay the same fee to move a few cases of product as you would to move a half pallet or product, determining how to maximize your LTL spend is essential.
-You could be leaving a significant amount of money on the table if not shipping efficiently.
+Determining how to maximize your LTL spend is essential.
+You may pay the same fee to move a few cases of product as you would to move a half pallet or product, leaving a significant amount of money on the table if not shipping efficiently.

 Determining Your Minimum Order Quantities

 So, let’s say a supplier wants to ship 10 cases of a beverage product 100 miles to a distribution facility.
 An LTL carrier will determine a price for that transaction based on the factors listed above.

 Meaning, a carrier may determine that they are willing to haul 10 cases of a beverage product, the 100 miles it needs to go, for $100.
 That is the baseline charge that the carrier is willing to earn for hauling a shipment.

 What many don’t realize, the carrier is likely willing to add more of a shipper’s product to their load for the exact same rate.
 Because the 10 cases will be hauled on a pallet, the shipper is essentially paying for the space that said pallet takes up on a truck.
 This means the carrier will allow a shipper to add more of their product to a pallet and then haul it, despite its weight increase, often at the same price.

 For a further illustration of the concept in action, here are few of our customer orders where minimum charges come into play:

 If you look at the shipment of 40 pieces of a commodity moving 268 miles to Fredericksburg, VA, it costs this shipper $180.68.